McBroom, O’Hearn spark Royals to 5-4 victory over Cardinals

-ST. LOUIS (AP) — Ryan McBroom had two hits and drove in the winning run with a single in the eight inning, Ryan O’Hearn added a solo homer, and the Kansas City Royals beat the St. Louis Cardinals 5-4 on Tuesday night.
+ST. LOUIS (AP) — Ryan McBroom had two hits and drove in the winning run with a single in the eighth inning, Ryan O’Hearn added a solo homer, and the Kansas City Royals beat the St. Louis Cardinals 5-4 on Tuesday night.

 In the eighth, Hunter Dozier reached on an infield single to lead off.
 With two outs, McBroom singled to left, scoring Dozier for the winning run.